JupiterOne/service-workshops/access-review/employee-procedures/README.md

 ### Offboarding Review

-_The example shows a list of terminated OneLogin user's with active accounts_:
+_The example shows a list of terminated OneLogin user's with active accounts in other services_:
 ```
 FIND onelogin_user with status=0
     THAT IS Person